 “Oh no, sweetheart.
 You keep that.
 My son loved you.
 You keep that and remember how much.”
 With a kiss on her cheek, Helen left her in her bare living room.
 The ring was now buried with Ty.
 She had tied it to a rose and thrown it in the grave with his coffin.
 It would stay with him for eternity.
 She just couldn’t bear to keep it but she had wanted Ty to know how much she would miss him by giving a piece of herself to him, even in death.

-The long trip back to Montana was spent mostly in silence.
-She slept most of the way, the toll of her shattered heart slipping her into the depths of slumber.
+The long trip back to Montana was spent in silence.
+Jess was on autopilot, the scenery passing by her unseeing eyes.
+Adam knew that look all too well.
+It killed him to see it on his child.
 Adam didn’t force her to talk.
 He just let her be, knowing she needed to process at her own pace and in her own way.
-She was on autopilot, the scenery passing by unseeing eyes.
-He knew that look all too well.
-It had been his for so long and it killed him to see it on his child.
-Jess would often reach for his hand in her sleep as if he brought her peace.
+Jess managed to sleep, slipping into slumber despite the weight of her shattered heart.
+She would often reach for Adam’s hand in her sleep, as if his touch brought her peace.

-Finally the familiar sights of her hometown came into view.
-The warm comfort she always felt when she was here seeped into her numbed senses.
-A small smile curled her lips and she knew she would soon be home.
-Nothing had changed much in the last ten years and she found it strangely nice.
-There was a lot to be said for the welcoming feel of a small town and for a moment, she sunk into it.
-Turning down a dirt road right outside of town, her childhood home loomed before her.
+Finally, the familiar sights of Jess’s hometown came into view.
+Her lips curled into a small smile.
+Nothing had changed much in the last ten years, and she found it strangely nice.
+There was a lot to be said for the welcoming feel of a small town and for a moment, she embraced it.
+They turned down a dirt road right outside of town, and her childhood home appeared before her.
 The split rail fence was still there, surrounding the old farmhouse she loved so much.
-The sprawling porch with the white rocking chairs beckoned to her.
+The sprawling porch with the white rocking chairs beckoned her.

-The truck came to a stop and she jumped out, unable to wait to go inside the haven that had sheltered her for most of her life.
-Walking through the screen door, she stood in the foyer taking in the smell of cedar and spruce.
+The truck came to a stop, and she jumped out, unable to wait to get inside the haven that had sheltered her for most of her life.
+She walked through the screen door and stood in the foyer, taking in the smell of cedar and spruce.
 Her father had left the house the way it was when her mother was alive.
-Jess had been eight when Pamela passed away but she still had vivid memories of her warm smile and soft voice.
+Jess had been eight when her mother had passed away, but she still had vivid memories of her warm smile and soft voice.
 It felt good to be home.
 She just wished her homecoming wasn’t under such horrible circumstances.